Does it seem like your thermostat isn’t controlling your furnace or AC properly?

-1With the power to the furnace off, remove the thermostat or thermostat cover to expose the wires.
+1 With the power to the furnace off, remove the thermostat or thermostat cover to expose the wires.

-2Unscrew and remove the two wires from their terminals.
+2 Unscrew and remove the wires from their terminals.
 Do not let them fall back in through the hole in the wall (wrap them around a pencil if necessary).

-4Turn the power on and watch the furnace.
-If the blower goes on and the furnace burner ignites, the thermostat is defective.
-Replace it as discussed in the article How to Install an Electronic Thermostat.
+4 Turn the power to the furnace back on.
+If the blower goes on and the furnace burner ignites, the thermostat was improperly connected to the wires or is defective.
+Replace the thermostat as discussed in the article How to Install an Electronic Thermostat.

-5If the burner does not ignite, check the continuity of the wires from the thermostat to the furnace.
+5 If the burner does not ignite, check the continuity of the wires from the thermostat to the furnace to see if there is a break in one of the wires.
 (If you’re checking the air conditioning, only the blower will go on.)

 6 Check and tighten the terminal screws at all wire connections.